bytemonkk/bytemonkk/README.md

 **Hi there!
 I'm an AI enthusiast who enjoys turning concepts into AI experiments.
 From deep learning and computer vision to LLMs, multimodal AI, and generative models, I enjoy exploring new ideas and building things that solve meaningful problems.**

-**I'm constantly experimenting, learning, and pushing the limits of AI—one project, one model, and one late-night debugging session at a time.
-If it involves neural networks, foundation models, or innovative AI systems, you'll probably find me working on it.**

 </td>